 Carbon fiber is a thin filament made of carbon atoms.
-Carbon Fiber has atoms that are placed in crystalline structure to increase its strength.
+Carbon Fiber has atoms that are placed in crystalline structures to increase its strength.
 It is a strong and durable material that can be used in industries such as automotive.

-Markforged claims that the strength to weight ratio of their carbon fiber is highest.
+Markforged claims that the strength to weight ratio of their carbon fiber is the highest.
 They have shown that in their flexural strength test at three points, it was 8x stronger than ABS, and 20% more than aluminum’s yield strength.

 They claim that their Carbon Fiber exhibits 540MPA flexural strength.
 This is 6 times stronger and 16 times stiffer than their nylon-based filament such as onyx.